Self Care, Diet and Nutrition, Pain Management

 Like exercise and meal planning, the most effective way to make sure you are getting enough water in your diet is by drinking water as a part of your daily routine.

-Calculate how much fluid you need to replace after exercise.
 It’s easier than it sounds.
 First, make sure you are well hydrated.
 Before starting your workout, weigh yourself.
 After your workout, weigh yourself again.
 The difference in your pre- and post-workout weights is the amount of fluid you need to replenish to maintain hydration during exercise.

 According to the American College of Sports Medicine’s Selecting and Effectively Using Hydration for Fitness, drinking water before and after exercise is important.
 The organization recommends drinking 16 to 20 ounces of water four hours before your activity begins.
 Drink another 8 to 12 ounces 10 to 15 minutes before your competition or workout.
 During a competition, drink three to eight ounces of water or a sports drink every 20 minutes.
 Limit your consumption to less than a quart of water in an hour.